I know that mainstream media is trying to portray being overweight (or even obese) as a virtue but that’s not what I stand for.

 I know what you’re thinking – it’s easier said than done.

-It’s one of modern-day paradoxes – we’re constantly tired, yet we find it hard to sleep.
+It’s one of the modern-day paradoxes – we’re constantly tired, yet we find it hard to sleep.

 Poor sleep is another major hormone-balance disrupter.